When is Poldark season five going to air on TV? Who's in the cast, and what could happen?

 Are there any new characters in Poldark season five?

-There sure are.
-While details of their characters are yet to be revealed, we have the names of a number of new cast members.

-They include: Lily Dodsworth Evans (genius), Kerri McLean (Electric Dreams), Sofia Oxenham (Grantchester), Vincent Regan (300), Peter Sullivan (Entebbe) and Freddie Wise (Maleficent 2).
+They include: Lily Dodsworth Evans (Cecilly Hanson), Kerri McLean (Kitty Despard), Sofia Oxenham (Tess Tregidden), Vincent Regan (Ned Despard) and Peter Sullivan (Ralph Hanson).

 Will the fifth season of Poldark really be the last?